leanprover/fp-lean/functional-programming-lean/src/hello-world/starting-a-project.md

 {{#file_contents {lake} {first-lake/greeting/lakefile.lean} {first-lake/expected/lakefile.lean}}}
 ```

-The initial Lakefile consists of three items:
+This initial Lakefile consists of three items:
  * a _package_ declaration, named `greeting`,
  * a _library_ declaration, named `Greeting`, and
  * an _executable_, also named `greeting`.